How to compare the best pension drawdown providers

 Deciding what to do with your pension is likely to be one of the biggest financial decisions you will ever make and so you should consider seeking independent financial advice.
 For help choosing a reputable financial adviser, read our guide - 10 tips on how to find a good financial adviser.

 The best SIPP for pension drawdown depends on the size of your pension pot.
 Below we have highlighted the top 3 cheapest pension drawdown providers for pension pots worth £75k, £100k, £250k and £500k.
-The total cost column assumes that you buy and hold your investments and don't make any fund switches.
+The total cost column is based on the associated platform fees which include any SIPP fees and drawdown fees, however, it does not include fund costs or charges for fund switches.

 Top 3 - Cheapest pension drawdown providers for pensions worth £75k